scottellis/gumsnap/README.md

 There is a Makefile-cross for cross-builds using the OE tools.

-Customize for your OETMP or define OETMP it in your environment, then run make -f Makefile-cross.
+Customize for your OETMP or define OETMP it in your environment, then run

+        make -f Makefile-cross

   Usage
 -------

+Here is a sample session.

         root@caspa:~/gumsnap# ./gumsnap -h
         Usage: ./gumsnap [options]